romanchechyotkin/pg_doorman/README.md

 - Careful resource management to avoid memory issues (`max_memory_usage`, `message_size_to_be_stream`).
 - SCRAM client/server authentication support.
 - [Gracefully binary upgrade](/BINARY_UPGRADE.md).
-- Supporting JWT for service2database authentication.
+- Supporting JWT for service-to-database authentication.
 - Many micro-optimizations (for example, the time spent with the client is longer than the server's busy time).

 ### Config